 Where we have given you (or where you have chosen) a password which enables you to access documents and certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site or our email addresses; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-Under GDPR, it is crucial that the information we hold about you is accurate and up to date.
+Under GDPR and the Data Protection Act 2018, it is crucial that the information we hold about you is accurate and up to date.
 Please keep us informed if your personal data changes during your contractual relationship with us.